Trade Liberalization vs. Protectionism

-“derives a world relative supply curve from production possibilities and a world relative demand curve from preferences.
-The price of exports relative to imports, a country’s terms of trade, is determined by the intersection of the world relative supply and demand curves.
+The price of exports relative to imports, a country’s terms of trade, is determined by the intersection of the world’s relative supply and demand curves.
 Other things equal, a rise in a country’s terms of trade increases its welfare.
 Conversely, a decline in a country’s terms of trade will leave the country worse off” (Krugman, Obstfeld, 2003, 113).

-Yet another free trade proposition is called counter-tariffs argument, which maintains that tariffs raise the domestic price by less than the tariff rate.
-Whereas domestic producers of a good gain because the tariff raises the prices, consumers lose.
-The government gains because it gets the tariff payment.
+Yet another free trade proposition is called the counter-tariffs argument, which maintains that tariffs raise the domestic price by less than the tariff rate.
+Domestic producers of the good gain higher revenues because the tariff raises the domestic price.
+Consumers lose because they must pay more, while the government gains revenue from the tariff.
 Adding all those gains together, in comparison to free trade, there is an efficiency or deadweight loss (2003, 206).

 For an excellent summary of trade models, see Krugman, P.R.; Obstfeld, M. 2003.
 International Economics: Theory and Policy: Sixth Edition.
 Boston, San Francisco, New York: Addison Wesley.